nategood/commando/README.md

 ### v0.2.4

- - Added abilty to define default values for options
+ - Added ability to define default values for options

 ### v0.2.3